- 1 Airbnb in Hoi An

 As in most cities around the world, Hoi An’s Airbnb’s usually offer better value than hotels as you get more space for less money.
 This could result in you having more travel money in your back pocket.

 Hidden Hint: Want to save some extra cash?
 Sign up for an Airbnb account and get a 40 USD discount on your first stay, or invite people to join Airbnb and get 20 USD credit when they travel.

 3. Enjoy the extra amenities

-One of the most pleasant surprises when visiting Hoi An is the number of extra amenities that come with a homestay.
+One of the most pleasant surprises when visiting Hoi An is the number of extra amenities that come with an Airbnb.
 In most cases, you’ll get breakfast, laundry, bicycle, or motorbike use for free.
 In addition to these, many hosts provide private swimming pools, hot tubs, ocean views, river patios, and gardens right in the heart of old city.

 4. Interact with your host and get some great tips on the local life